JeffreyWay/Laravel-4-Generators/readme.md

 }
 ```

-Should you need to place this file within a subdirectory (or somewhere else in the `app` folder, use the `--path` option, like so:
+Should you need to place this file within a subdirectory (or somewhere else in the `app` folder), use the `--path` option, like so:

     php artisan generate:test PostsTest --path=tests/controllers